-52. If the licence is issued, Novotech would have responsibility for ensuring training of personnel and compliance with licence conditions.
+55. If the licence is issued, Novotech would have responsibility for training of personnel and ensuring compliance with licence conditions.

-53. The applicant has indicated that appropriate training (e.g. training is all procedures specific to the GMO including preparation, handling, administration, spill procedures, containment and disposal etc.) materials would be provided to all personnel involved in the trial.

-54. The doses of GMO would be prepared by trained pharmacists or pharmacy technicians in a BSC-2.
+- 56. The applicant has indicated that appropriate training materials (i.e. training in all procedures specific to the GMO including, but not limited to, preparation, handling, administration, spill procedures, containment and disposal) would be provided to all personnel involved in the trial. - 57.
+The doses of GMO would be prepared by trained pharmacists or pharmacy technicians in a BSC-2.
 Those staff would be trained on the preparation of the GMO and handling of sharps to minimise the likelihood of exposure.